dhirajpatra/programmingskill1/README.md

 -- 1. Date Calculation
 The Irish lottery draw takes place twice weekly on a Wednesday and a Saturday at 8pm.
 Write a function that calculates and returns the next valid draw date based on the current date and time and also on an optional supplied date.
+You can change the date input as per your wish in index.php

 -- 2. Least recently used cache
 Implement a least recently used (LRU) cache mechanism and demonstrate its use in a small script.
 The LRU must be able to admit a ‘max_size’ parameter that by default has to be 100.

 -- 3. Find the anagram
 Write a function that accepts a word (string) and a list of words (list or tuple of strings) and return back a list with the valid anagrams for the word inside the given words list.
+You can change the input for both word and list array as per your wish in index.php

 ## How to install
 -- You need LAM-PHP installed in your system.